Gen4: Understanding Data Transmission in Smart Mode

 This section details the functionality and impact of the parameters that govern the sensor’s behavior in Smart mode.

-Set Dead Band in mg
+Dead Band (mg)

 • Description: This parameter defines a minimum acceleration value.
 Any acceleration reading below this value will be treated as zero.